The Ninja Tenor Line

 Instrument: Tenors

-Previously Known As: "All the Salads, no Lettuce"
+Previously Known As: "The Gayest Thing You've Ever Done", "All the Salads, no Lettuce"

 In the heart of the forest, a rare and wondrous spectacle takes place.
 The mating ritual of the Minnesotan is a sight to behold.
 The male displays his vibrant plumage and performs intricate displays to attract a mate.
 His bright colors, intricate calls, and graceful movements are a carefully choreographed performance.
 The female assesses the male's suitability as a mate, looking for signs of health, strength, and the ability to provide for a family.
 The male presents the female with a gift of food, symbolizing his ability to provide for his mate and their future offspring.
 With the female's acceptance, the pair begins their mating dance, the culmination of a long and complex courtship, showcasing the incredible adaptability and resilience of these magnificent creatures.